meshenger-app/meshenger-android/README.md

-# Meshenger - An Open-Source P2P Messenger
+# Meshenger

  Allow voice- and video communication without any server or Internet access.
 Simply scan each others QR-Code and call each other.
-This works in many networks such as community mesh networks, company networks or at home.
+This works in many local networks such as community mesh networks, company networks or at home.

 Features:

 - audio and video calls
 - contact authentication via public/secret keys
 - database backup and encryption
-- add custom addresses to reach participant
+- add custom addresses to reach contacts

 ## Download